8bitbeard/nodejs_nlw_heat/README.md

 # NodeJS NLW Heat API
 This is a simple API made with NodeJS, developed during the RocketSeat Next Level Week Heat event.

+# Documentation
-The API documentation is hosted on Guthub Pages, and can be accessed on the link:
+The API documentation is hosted on Guthub Pages, and can be accessed on the link: https://8bitbeard.github.io/nodejs_nlw_heat/

 # Techs Used
 - NodeJS